ucf-sttc/navsim/README.md

 All further commands should be done inside navsim repo: `cd navsim`

-# Use navsim inside container (preferred and recommended way)
+# Run navsim inside container (preferred and recommended way)

 ## Install Pre-requisites for using inside container